zuozhenggh/learning-library/developer-library/rest-services-for-adb-appDevLive/secure_endpoints/secure_endpoints.md

 ## Introduction

-In this lab you will Securing the REST Endpoint XXX
+In this lab you will Securing the REST Endpoints you created in the previous lab.

 Estimated Lab Time: 10 minutes

 ### Objectives

-- XXX
+- Create an OAuth2 token
-- XXX
+- Secure REST endpoints
-- XXX
+- Test the secure end to end flow

 ### Prerequisites